-- Deliberately damaging or destroying any Diverse Abilities property or failing to return property when requested to. - Failure to disclose information relating to a conflict of interest - Contravention of the Organisations rules regarding cash handling procedures - Unauthorised possession of cash or property belonging to the organisation, other employees or people who we support. - Being unfit for work as a result of alcohol or illegal drugs or substances - Criminal offences against the organisation, another employee or a person we support. - Conviction of a criminal charge if relevant to the employees employment. - Use of violent, threatening or insulting behaviour towards other people or the use of obscene language. - Fighting or assaulting any other person during the course of employment - Disorderly behaviour likely to cause damage injury or waste of resources. - Deliberate and serious contravention of Health and Safety procedures - Possession, sale, transfer and use of any illegal drugs or other prohibited materials on organisation property and/ or during any Diverse Abilities activities. - Deliberate harassment (including sexual and racial harassment) or deliberate discrimination of any other member of staff, supplier or client. - Any act of fraud eg. Working whilst claiming company sick pay, making false statements on your application form, falsification of legal or company documentation, including falsification of timesheets, and/or holiday or petty cash forms. - Falsification of accounting systems - Failure to disclose any relevant information or providing misleading information on employment application. - Unauthorised absence - Conduct outside of work that has a direct bearing on your job or which affects employees or the people we support or amounts to a breach of trust, or brings the organisations name into disrepute. - Deliberate (or serious) breach of confidentiality, data protection or organisation E-mail / Internet. - Sleeping whilst on Duty (except on Sleep shifts) - Loss of driving licence where driving is an essential part of the job - Significant failure to follow clear Company guidelines, rules or policies - Bringing unauthorised persons into any service - Negligent workmanship, such as to endanger life or cause major damage to property. - Action or behaviour which is directly against the best interests of the organisation or the people it supports - A significant breach of the implied trust and confidence that must exist between the Company and employee. - Breach of the no smoking rules - A serious maladministration of medication to be held, the meeting will be postponed to a date normally within the next 5 working days.
-However if you are still unwell and there is no indication of when you might return a hearing will need to be arranged within an appropriate timescale.
-It is hoped that you would be well enough to attend this meeting yourself, but if not, you may submit a written representation and, if you wish, appoint a representative to attend on your behalf.
-This should be a Colleague or an accredited trade union representative.
-If you do not attend or submit written representation, the hearing will go ahead in your absence and a decision will be made on the basis of the information available.
-Your right to appeal will not be affected by this.
+- Failing to follow a Care Plan resulting in injury/illness/hospitalisation - Negligence - Deliberately damaging or destroying any Diverse Abilities property or failing to return property when requested to. - Failure to disclose information relating to a conflict of interest - Contravention of the Organisations rules regarding cash handling procedures - Unauthorised possession of cash or property belonging to the organisation, other employees or people who we support. - Being unfit for work as a result of alcohol or illegal drugs or substances - Criminal offences against the organisation, another employee or a person we support. - Conviction of a criminal charge if relevant to the employees employment. - Use of violent, threatening or insulting behaviour towards other people or the use of obscene language. - Fighting or assaulting any other person during the course of employment - Disorderly behaviour likely to cause damage injury or waste of resources. - Deliberate and serious contravention of Health and Safety procedures - Possession, sale, transfer and use of any illegal drugs or other prohibited materials on organisation property and/ or during any Diverse Abilities activities. - Deliberate harassment (including sexual and racial harassment) or deliberate discrimination of any other member of staff, supplier or client. - Any act of fraud eg. Working whilst claiming company sick pay, making false statements on your application form, falsification of legal or company documentation, including falsification of timesheets, and/or holiday or petty cash forms. - Falsification of accounting systems - Failure to disclose any relevant information or providing misleading information on employment application. - Unauthorised absence - Conduct outside of work that has a direct bearing on your job or which affects employees or the people we support or amounts to a breach of trust, or brings the organisations name into disrepute. - Deliberate (or serious) breach of GDPR regulations - Sleeping whilst on Duty (except on Sleep shifts) - Loss of driving licence where driving is an essential part of the job - Significant failure to follow clear Company guidelines, rules or policies - Breaching confidentiality including sharing information about the organisation, staff or others that we support - Bringing unauthorised persons into any service - Negligent workmanship, such as to endanger life or cause major damage to property. - Action or behaviour which is directly against the best interests of the organisation or the people it supports

+- Inappropriate relationships with people we support including family members and/or people responsible for their care - A significant breach of the implied trust and confidence that must exist between the Company and employee. - Breach of the no smoking rules - A serious maladministration of medication